Xena: Creation and production

 Xena was developed in 1995 by John Schulian as a minor character in Hercules: The Legendary Journeys, although Lawless had already appeared as the character Lyla in the episode "As Darkness Falls".
 Xena was originally conceived to die at the end of the third episode, "Unchained Heart", but when the studio decided they wanted to do a spin-off from Hercules, producer Robert Tapert said that Xena was the best choice, since she was largely well received by television critics and fans and had a full story to be explored.
 The studio wanted a spinoff about Jason and the Argonauts, but Tapert said that show would be too similar to Hercules.

+Tapert said he based Xena on the "evil warrior princesses" portrayed by Brigitte Lin in her Hong Kong films like Swordsman II (1992), Swordsmen III (1993) and The Bride with White Hair (1993).
 The original choice to play Xena was British actress Vanessa Angel, but she became ill and had to decline the role.
 Ultimately the role was given to Lawless as she was already a resident of New Zealand.
 Lawless had several mishaps playing the character due to the stunts (some of which she performed herself), such as getting cut by swords, being struck in the head, and horse-related incidents.
 In 1996, while rehearsing a sketch for The Tonight Show with Jay Leno, she broke her hip when she was thrown from a horse.
 As a result, several episodes of season two were edited to accommodate her recovery, some were changed so Lawless could appear only briefly, and new episodes were written to highlight Gabrielle and supporting characters.

 Bruce Campbell, Rose McIver, Hudson Leick, and Ted Raimi also portrayed Xena in various episodes as a result of "body-swap" plotlines.

 The name Xena derives from the ancient Greek ξένος (xenos), meaning "stranger".